dubzzz/fast-check/CONTRIBUTING.md

 Then run `yarn e2e -- -u` locally to update the snapshot file.
 The `NoRegression` spec is supposed to prevent unwanted breaking changes to be included in a future release of fast-check by taking a snapshot of the current output and enforcing it does not change over time (except if needed).

-- Legacy support test - in `test/legacy/main.js`
+- Legacy support test - in `packages/test-minimal-support/main.js`

-The `legacy` spec is responsible to check that most of the arbitraries provided by fast-check are working fine on very old releases of node.
+The spec is responsible to check that most of the arbitraries provided by fast-check are working fine on rather old releases of node.

-- Typing test - in `test/type/main.ts`
+- Typing test - in `packages/test-types/main.ts`

-The `type` spec is responsible to check that the typings are correct but they also ensure that they will not break with future changes or upcoming releases of TypeScript.
+The spec is responsible to check that the typings are correct.
+It also ensures that they will not break with future changes or upcoming releases of TypeScript.

+- Bundled test - in `packages/test-bundle-*`

+The specs are responsible to check that the build package will be loadable correctly from various bundlers and runtimes without any import issues.

 ✔️ _Document the arbitrary_